astronuttt/fastlimits/docs/user-guide/keys.md

     ...
 ```

-now we bound these two endpoints together. if the user calls the first one, 2 times, and second one 3 times, we have 5 in total and our limit would be filled and they can't use any of these two endpoints anymore.
+now we bound these two endpoints together. if the user calls the first endpoint, 2 times, and second one 3 times, we have 5 in total and our limit would be filled and they can't use any of these two endpoints anymore.

 ### Key functions + Key strings